sowirodu/Programming-Workspace-SEO-TECH/README.md

 # MealFit

 This Python script retrieves nutrition data for a given food item from the API-Ninjas API.
+It will also calculate the amount of calories shed doing a particular activity using the API-Ninjas CaloriesBurned API.
 It will be used to help people who want to gain/maintain weight.

 ## Prerequisites